-We came here with the intention of surfing our brains out for a few days so we were definitely disappointed when we arrived to find out there were no waves and our plans were scuppered.
+We came here with the intention of surfing our brains out for a few days so we were definitely disappointed when we arrived to find out there were very few waves and our plans were scuppered.
 We had heard so many amazing things about surfing here and the chilled out surf vibes in Arugam Bay.
-Luckily this lack of surf gave us the chance to get out and explore the region and gave us an experience that was so much better than anything we could have hoped for.
+Luckily, this lack of surf gave us the chance to get out and explore the region and gave us an experience that was so much better than anything we could have hoped for.
 We didn’t get the surf experience we wanted but we ended up loving Arugam Bay just as much as we expected to anyway!

 Next stop Ella to Kandy train!

 *Please note, prices are a reflection of our experiences while traveling Sri Lanka in March 2019 and are subject to change.
 Prices quoted in LKR were the exact prices we paid and USD conversions are listed for your convenience.